 Define Your Project Area

-Take a Tour
+Take a Tour of Your Yard

-As you walk around your yard, here’s some things to take note of:
+As you walk around your yard:

 - Identify hardscape material such as stones/boulders, pathways, sidewalks etc. What condition are they in and are they in the correct place?

 - Locate structures nearby and determine any unique features, architectural styles or colors used.
-Examples include power lines, houses, sheds, fences, patios and pools.
+Examples include power lines, houses, sheds, fences, patios, and pools.

-- Does any part of the area receive harsh weather compared to the rest (i.e. high winds, overly wet or dry areas)?
+- Does any part of the area receive harsh weather compared to the rest (i.e., high winds, overly wet or dry areas)?

 For a larger project like a yard, take a bit more time to immerse yourself in the area to understand what work needs to be done.
-During this step, try to refrain from judgment; just observe and notice what you’re starting with.
-Making a list of things to change or keep is coming soon!
+During this step, try to refrain from judgment—just observe and notice what you’re starting with.
+You’ll be making a list of things to change or keep soon!

-Do Your Homework
+Do Your Legal (and Logistical) Homework

 This might be the least favorite part of your landscape design, but you DO NOT want to overlook it.
 Look into where you live and what policies and limitations are in place.